MetOffice/simulation-systems/source/Reviewers/releases/jules_release.rst

 * Edit ``rose-meta/jules-standalone/versions.py`` to:

   * Remove the upgrade macros
-  * Import the macros from the newly created file, eg.
+  * Import the macros from the newly created file, e.g.

   .. code-block::